Last Updated: January 29, 2021

 Factors contributing to the cancellation of travel study include:

-- Health and Safety risk—the CDC has declared a Level 2 travel advisory, globally
+- Health and safety risk—the CDC has declared a large portion of the globe as a Level 4: COVID-19 is very high.

 - Similar decisions/best practices—many institutions of higher learning have also been obliged to cancel similarly planned international travel with students, faculty, and staff, including most AICAD (Otis’s family of comparable independent art and design) schools.